The far-reaching effects of ICD-10 will have to be understood by all in healthcare in order to deal with the impacts.

 Revenue Cycle Management:

 Failing to keep up with changing payer rules and fees schedules can have a negative impact on the revenue cycle processes.
 It has been stated that nearly 25 percent of medical claims show rejection of which 15 percent are never resubmitted.

 Accurately documenting along with selecting appropriate ICD-10 codes that support diagnosis reporting and the medical necessity for the service provided is very much required in the new coding system.
 This will take more investment in terms of time.
 According to the Medical Group Management Association, the time required for documentation will increase by at least 15 percent.

-- Time investment: Coders and billers will need additional time to verify that the codes support the documentation and vice-versa.
-Moreover, during the first 6 months after the ICD-10 coding system kicks in, reviewing rejected or/and denied claims, will be time consuming.
-It has been stated that the transition change will slow the billing process by as much as 50 percent which will necessitate hiring more staff to do the same amount of coding
+Coders and billers will need additional time to verify that the codes support the documentation and vice-versa.
+Moreover, during the first 6 months after the ICD-10 coding system kicks in, reviewing rejected or/and denied claims, will be time-consuming.
+It has been stated that the transition change will slow the billing process by as much as 50 percent which will necessitate hiring more staff to do the same amount of coding.

-- Medicare patient billing: The greatest impact and challenge that orthopedic practices will encounter with the introduction of ICD-10 coding system will be the billing of Medicare patients.
-Orthopedic treatment for Medicare patients includes billing of Durable medical Equipment (DME) which is different from being billed for physician services.
-Thus, billing for both, will involve seperate ICD-10 codes for both Medicare Part A and Part B claims
+The greatest impact and challenge that orthopedic practices will encounter with the introduction of the ICD-10 coding system will be the billing of Medicare patients.
+Orthopedic treatment for Medicare patients includes billing of Durable Medical Equipment (DME) which is different from being billed for physician services.
+Thus, billing for both will involve separate ICD-10 codes for both Medicare Part A and Part B claims.

 So if your orthopedic practice cannot dispense Durable Medical Equipment, Prosthetics, Orthotics and Supplies (DMEPOS), see to it that you can arrange to have a Durable Medical Equipment Regional Carrier (DMERC) license to dispense covered items for Medicare patients and you can start making profits.